Luke-Brb/Dictionary/README.md

 # Dictionary
-It deals with entering words into a list and later they can be tracked.
+Enter words in the dictionary and later check if they are found.